-It’s time for yoga teachers to take the business of teaching more seriously and to adopt some of the legal protections that other health professionals already use.
+It’s time for you to start taking the business of yoga more seriously and to adopt some of the legal protections that other health professionals already use.
 Avoid the threat of getting sued and protect your business with yoga liability insurance today.

 Why Liability Insurance?